 Little has changed in the market of microphones since they started being heavily used in the 1950s.
 Most of them still look the same and perform the same job, so does the brand really matter?

 Although you may not think it, the quality of your sound can be influenced by your microphone, so you should take some time to research the market until you find the right one according to your needs.
-Beginners or those who are on a budget should invest in at least one all-around mic.
+Beginners or those who are on a budget should invest in a rode microphone.

 Headphones and monitors